 Communication or other support do expected or required from the university during the externship:

 Periodic evaluations as required by the student's program.

--Letter of Interest -CV/Resume -Official, unopened graduate transcripts mailed to address listed below -Three letters of recommendation, including at least one from a prior clinical placement outside of your school's clinic.
+Letters of Recommendation Resume Transcript Personal Review Phone interview Letter of request/intent Other Application Requirements: -Letter of Interest -CV/Resume -Official, unopened graduate transcripts mailed to address listed below -Three letters of recommendation, including at least one from a prior clinical placement outside of your school's clinic.
 All letters must come from an audiologist to be accepted.
-Letters must be submitted directly from the writer to Dr. Pomponio via email or standard mail.
+Letters must be submitted directly from the writer to Dr. Ward via email or standard mail.
 Contact information is listed below.

-Note: All application materials, with the exception of transcripts and letters of recommendation, must be submitted together.
-Incomplete applications will not be considered.
-Please contact Dr. Pomponio with any questions.
+Note: Incomplete applications will not be considered.
+Please contact Dr. Ward with any questions.

-Send all materials to: Maria Pomponio, AuD Temple Head & Neck Institute, Audiology 7604 Central Avenue Friends Hall - Suite 100 Philadelphia, PA 19111
+Send all materials to: Susan Ward, AuD Temple Head & Neck Institute, Audiology 3509 N. Broad St. Boyer 6-West Philadelphia, PA 19140

 or via email: email@example.com